rodelrebucas/ops-cheat-sheet/kubernetes/README.md

 c. *Service* handles the request.

-d. *Node* a kubelet, runs pods and communicates with master
+d. *Node* a kubelet, runs pods and communicates with master, worker machine

 ### Create a deployment that manages a Pod